ryanthtra/prototypes/ang_services_creation/README.md

     1. One to hold `this`
     1. One to hold your `api_key` set to: ""
     1. One to hold the `api_url` set to: ""
-1. In the $get method add in the needed services
+1. In the $get method inject in the needed services
     1. $http
     1. $q
     1. $log (optional)